Kitware/vtp-web-viewer/README.md

 This is for embedding a VTP file into a standalone HTML web app for 3D viewing with vtk.js

+This was developed for use with meshes created from Telesculptor.

+There is a particularly useful distance measuring widget included here.

 ## Usage

-Please head over to the [releases page](https://kwgitlab.kitware.com/bane.sullivan/vtp-web-viewer/-/releases) and download the pre-built HTML file from the latest release notes with the Python script for "injecting" a VTP mesh file into the viewer.
+Please head over to the [releases page](https://github.com/Kitware/vtp-web-viewer/releases/) and download the pre-built HTML file from the latest release notes with the Python script for "injecting" a VTP mesh file into the viewer.